nndda/Theatre/docs/class/stage/configuration.md

     }
 </style>

-This page cover various configurations & properties for `Stage`.
-You can configure `Stage` through inspector, or in script.
+This page cover various configurations & properties for `TheatreStage`.
+You can configure `TheatreStage` through inspector, or in script.

 `DialogueLabel` node is required to run a `Dialogue`.
 Unlike `actor_label`, which is optional.